Neonum/OpenGLTutorial/README.md

 # Beginners OpenGL Tutorials by ThinMatrix

-### Tutorial 03: Rendering with Index Buffers
+### Tutorial 04: Introduction to Shaders

-Video at the current part of the code: [link](https://youtu.be/z2yFlvkBbmk?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP)
+Video at the current part of the code: [link](https://youtu.be/AyNZG_mqGVE?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP)

 ---